-The PFC is that region of the frontal lobes anterior to primary motor cortex (Brodmann area 4) and premotor cortex (area 6).
-The PFC can be defined by cytoarchitectonic features (e.g. a distinct granular layer 4 in primates), by corticocortical connections, by thalamocortical projections (from the mediodorsal nucleus of the thalamus), and by neuromodulatory inputs (e.g. a dopaminergic projection from the midbrain).
+The PFC is that region of the frontal lobes anterior to primary motor cortex (Brodmann's area 4) and premotor cortex (area 6).
+The PFC can be defined by cytoarchitectonic features (e.g. a distinct granular layer 4 in primates), by corticocortical connections, by thalamocortical projections (e.g. the cortex that receives input from the mediodorsal nucleus of the thalamus), and by neuromodulatory inputs (e.g. a dopaminergic projection from the midbrain).
 The size of the PFC varies enormously across species; for example, defined cytoarchitectonically, the PFC is 3.5% of total cortex in the cat and 29% in the human (see Fuster, 1997).
 There has been debate on cytoarchitectonic grounds as to whether the rat has a PFC at all, but it does (as defined by input from the MD thalamus, dopaminergic afferents, and homologies in lesion-induced behavioural deficits).

 Prefrontal cortex.
 Above: human.
 Below: monkey (typically, rhesus macaque).
 Left: lateral surface.
 Middle: inferior (orbital) surface.
 Right: medial surface.
 In each case a left hemisphere is drawn (cc = corpus callosum).
 From Pandya & Yeterian (1998).
 The line running through area 46 in the monkey is the principal sulcus (sulcus principalis).
+The arcuate sulcus is between areas 6 and 8.

-In the monkey, the cortical regions surrounding the principal and arcuate sulci comprise the dorsolateral prefrontal cortex; behind the arcuate sulcus lie the frontal eye fields (FEF; area 8, at least in monkeys); medially, there is ventromedial and orbitofrontal cortex.
+In the monkey, the cortical regions surrounding the principal and arcuate sulci comprise the dorsolateral prefrontal cortex.
+Behind the arcuate sulcus lie the frontal eye fields (FEF; area 8, at least in monkeys).
+Medially, there is ventromedial and orbitofrontal cortex.
 The rim of midline cortex running around the corpus callosum is the anterior cingulate cortex; some would not consider this part of the PFC, while others would (Fuster, 1997, p.
-41) - it does receive inputs from the mediodorsal (MD) thalamus (and therefore is part of the rat PFC; Zilles & Wree, 1995).
-The posterior part of the left inferior frontal gyrus in humans (Brodmann's area 44 and 45) corresponds to Broca's speech area (see Fuster, 1997, p.
+41) - it does receive inputs from the mediodorsal (MD) thalamus (and so is part of the rat PFC; Zilles & Wree, 1995).
+The posterior part of the left inferior frontal gyrus in humans (areas 44 and 45) corresponds to Broca's speech area (see Fuster, 1997, p.
 17), and we won't be talking about that.